 “You think I should cancel.”

 “You might consider it,” he said.
-“Lady Jane seems to have enough women to shelter and support her without you.
+“Lady Elizabeth seems to have enough women to shelter and support her without you.
 Wouldn’t want to anger Amesbury any further.”

 “Heaven forbid,” I muttered.

 “You won’t have to cow-tow to her forever,” John said.

 He shook his head.
 “That old crone can’t have more than three good years left in her.”